Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russia has not commented on the information, but has said British intelligence reports are false.

-Russia's economy has long relied on a migrant workforce that is willing to take on low-paid jobs that are rarely filled by locals, such as construction workers, fruit vendors and street cleaners.
+Russia 's economy has long relied on a migrant workforce that is willing to take low-paid jobs that are rarely filled by locals, such as construction workers, fruit vendors and street cleaners.

-Russia has witnessed a "bleeding" of migrant workers during the Covid-19 period, when more than 5 million people, equivalent to half of the immigrant population in Russia, left the country due to the impact of the epidemic.
+Russia has witnessed a "bleeding" of migrant workers during the Covid-19 period, when more than 5 million people, equivalent to half of the number of immigrants in Russia, left the country due to the impact of the epidemic.

-The number of migrants leaving Russia has continued to rise sharply following Moscow’s campaign in Ukraine and Western sanctions.
-Russian government statistics show that around 4 million migrants came to work in Russia in 2022.
+The number of migrants leaving Russia has continued to rise sharply following Moscow's campaign in Ukraine and Western sanctions.
+Russian government statistics show that about 4 million migrants came to Russia to work in 2022.

 However, the flow of immigrants to Russia is decreasing, due to the sharp depreciation of the ruble.
 Experts say that the increased recruitment of immigrants by the Russian army, combined with the weakening of the economy due to the impact of sanctions, will cause the number of foreign workers in Russia to continue to decline in the coming time.